 - 1. Draft preparation, supplementary to improve fundamental skills.

 - 2. Sport Specific skill test.

 - 3. Test for Motor components.

 - 4. Filling up score sheets.

-- 5. Officiating in competition.(rules and signals)
+- 5. Officiating in competition. (rules and signals)

-Course Title: TRACK AND FIELD-I (RUNNING/THROWING EVENTS)
+Course Title: TRACK AND FIELD-I(RUNNING/THROWING EVENTS)

-- 1. The pass out student will be aware of historical development and important tournaments of event at National and International level. - 2.
-The student will be able to demonstrate fundamental skills of the game/sports event. - 3.
-The pass out student will be able to apply gained knowledge for tactical and technical preparation for sports competition. - 4.
-The student will be able to deliver his/her duties as an official to conduct a match/event.
+CO1:-The pass out student will be aware of historical development and important tournaments at National and International level.

+CO2:- The student will be able to demonstrate fundamental skills of the events.

+CO3:- The student will be able to apply gained knowledge for technical preparation for throwing & running events.

+CO4:- The student will be aware about rule & regulation of the event & officiating in track and field events.

-- 1.1 Introduction of events, Brief History - 1.2 Rules and Regulations:
+- 1.1 Introduction of events, Brief History - 1.2 Rules and Regulations:(according to IAAF)

-(according to IAAF)

-- 2.1 Equipment's required - 2.2 Marking of the arena and
+- 2.1 Equipment's required - 2.2 Marking of the arena and sector

-sector

-3.1 Conditioning: Specific

-exercises for conditioning

-3.2 Techniques: Phases of the event / Different Stages of Teaching
+- 3.1Conditioning: Specificexercises for conditioning - 3.1 Techniques: Phases of the event / Different Stages of Teaching